AichaNT/nlp25_project_gr2/README.md

 # Generalizing Danish NER to Emerging and Linguistically Distant Named Entities

-A project investigating bias in Danish NER models and exploring data augmentation strategies to improve performance on underrepresented entities.
+A project investigating bias in Danish NER models and exploring data augmentation strategies to improve performance on underrepresented named entities.

 ## Description